About EU LCS

 Points will be awarded in the following way:

-You can attend matches live every week at the NA LCS studio in Santa Monica, CA, or the EU LCS studio in Berlin, Germany.
+You can attend matches live every week at the EU LCS studio in Berlin, Germany.
 Click on the "Tickets" tab for more information on seeing the LCS in person.
 You can also watch the LCS live every week on lolesports or on our spoiler-free vods page once the match is finished.